 Cricut Design Space will now show you the design in two layers.
 The design should show up the same way it was created in Adobe Illustrator.

 If the design looks any different in Design Space from the one you created, there may be an issue with the compound paths created.
 Rework the file in Adobe Illustrator and check again in Design Space.

-Other file formats to provide with SVG files
+Other file formats to provide along with SVG files

 Providing DXF and PNG files with SVG files is a good idea.

 DXF files work with the Silhouette Studio Basic Edition.
 PNG files are for anyone looking only to print the design or to print and cut the design.